 What’s your process when making films?

 I only make films about subjects that I am deeply interested in, posessed by and can't stop thinking about.
 I spend a lot of time listening and I never write questions down.
 When I was at art school I thought a lot about "The medium is the message", a phrase coined by Marshall McLuhan.
 When I start making a new film, the form evolves through the filming.
 I almost see the visuals out of the corner of my eye.
-I also always work with amazing people.
+I also always work with amazing people who can help realise this goal.

-I have zero-tolerance for show-offs, as soon as people know I’m filming and decide to be ‘entertaining’ I switch the camera off.
-I’m not interested in lairy people, I’m interested in shy people who might not have told their story before and will allow us to discover the truth in the moment.
+I have zero-tolerance for show-offs, in front of or behind the camera, as soon as people know I’m filming and decide to be ‘entertaining’ I switch the camera off.
+I’m not interested in lairy people who have told their story many many times, I’m interested in shy people who might not have told their story before and will allow us to discover the truth in the moment, together.

 Which filmmakers or films have most inspired your work?